 An occurrence of a schema component is known-not-to-exist when any of these negative determinations holds:

-There is a dfdl:discriminator applying to the component and its expression evaluates to false or regular expression pattern fails to match, or a processing error occurs while processing the dfdl:discriminator.
+There is a dfdl:discriminator applying to the component and its expression evaluates to false or regular expression pattern fails to match, or a Processing Error occurs while processing the dfdl:discriminator.

 The component is a direct child of an xs:sequence or xs:choice with dfdl:initiatedContent 'yes' and an initiator defined for the component is not found.